 Frequently Asked Questions (FAQs)

-Ans: Generative AI mainly works with text, image, audio, video, and structured data.
+Ans.
+Generative AI mainly works with text, image, audio, video, and structured data.
 These data types help AI models learn patterns, generate realistic outputs, and automate creative or analytical tasks efficiently.

 Ans.
 Generative AI is becoming popular because it saves time, improves creativity, automates content generation, and helps businesses create personalised digital experiences quickly with minimal manual effort and lower production costs.